python-ldap/python-ldap/Doc/reference/ldap.rst

 .. py:class:: LDAPBytesWarning

+    This warning is deprecated. python-ldap no longer raises it.

-    Raised when bytes/text mismatch in non-strict bytes mode.
+    It used to be raised under Python 2 when bytes/text mismatch in non-strict bytes mode.
 See :ref:`bytes_mode` for details.

     .. versionadded:: 3.0.0

+    .. versionchanged:: 3.4.0

+      Deprecated.

 .. _ldap-objects: